 Barossa Writers is a dedicated group of writers who meet monthly to write and critique members’ work.
 The group has published several anthologies and holds workshops with guest speakers.
 Members’ interests include, but are not limited to, writing poetry, short stories, family history, fiction and children’s stories.

 The Bendigo Regional Branch of the Fellowship of Australian Writers is a group of writers who provide a source of friendship and advice.
 Published and unpublished writers are among the members.
 The group offers a support system for suggestions and encouragement.
 A Christmas celebration luncheon is arranged for December.
 Notices are sent for meetings.

 The Bendigo Writers Council helps facilitate the literary talent that exists in central Victoria by bringing together writers, poets and performers to share their work.
 The Council holds workshops and poetry readings monthly at various venues around Bendigo.
 It publishes a monthly newsletter, ‘Muse News’, available for members, who also receive discounts to all workshops.
 New members welcome.

 For writers and those interested in promoting writing and reading of Australian literature.
 Publishes anthologies of group work.
 Meets first Sunday of the month, 1:45-4:45pm, at the Springwood Court Function Room (please check website to confirm).

 A group of 40-50 keen members dedicated to all aspects of creative writing, including plays and poetry.
 Welcomes isolated writers from all states of Australia as members.
-Members invited to submit work for critiquing.
+Members invited to submit work for feedback sessions and brainstorming.
 There is also a monthly email newsletter.